wsoaresfilho/star-warriors/README.md

 This project was created as a requirement for a job interview.

 It is a React Application that shows cards of Star Wars Characters from an API.
-It lazy loads the list of characters, and gets the card images using the Search Google API.
+It lazy loads the list of characters, and gets the card images using the Google Search API.

+OBS.: For the Google Serach API feature works, a key has to be added into the code.

 ## Features: